Deciding to take part

 Weighing up the benefits and risks

 - Consider what is most important to you.
-Some people want to be certain of which treatment they will receive, whereas others prefer the opportunity to try something new.
+Some people want to be certain of which treatment they will receive, others prefer the opportunity to try something new.

 - Think about the possible impacts of the study on your wellbeing and lifestyle.
 What is the chance of any serious side effects?
 Will any requirements of the study be too difficult, e.g. having to have additional tests or extra trips to the hospital.
 Weigh up these risks and drawbacks against the possible benefits, such as a possibly longer survival time or not having to experience certain side effects.

 - Everybody’s situation is different – what is right for someone else may not be right for you.